Volunteer Abroad Blog

 Summer 2014 Volunteer Abroad Scholarship Recipient

-Danielle Slowik was a student attending Valparaiso University working to obtain her Bachelor’s degree in Theology, Global Service and Humanities (with a minor in TESOL).
+Danielle Slowik was a student attending Valparaiso University working to obtain her Bachelor’s degree in Theology, Global Service and Humanities (with a minor in TESOL) when she received our 2014 scholarship.
 She has hopes of teaching English abroad and serving overseas with a national service program after graduation.
 In 2014, Danielle participated in Spirit's Volunteer Abroad Program and traveled to Quito, Ecuador to volunteer at a Senior Center, Abuelitos de Calle.
-Slowik interned for Spirit last summer and advised our 2015 scholarship recepients prior to their departure for Ecuador.
+The following year, Slowik interned for Spirit and advised our 2015 scholarship recepients prior to their departure for Ecuador.